cropgeeks/hpc-help/data-storage.rst

 .. warning::
   We do not have the capacity to maintain backups of intermediate/working data so it is **very important** that you store this kind of data on scratch.

-It's also worth nothing - especially when running large or complex jobs - that job performance can be significantly enhanced if you store scratch data using node-specific scratch storage instead.
+It's also worth noting - especially when running large or complex jobs - that job performance can be significantly enhanced if you store scratch data using node-specific scratch storage instead.
 Despite its high-performance, BeeGFS is still a networked filesystem and certain file operations (particularly those involving high numbers of small files) will almost always perform better using local scratch space.

 User applications